RapidMiner is a golden hammer ...

 Another advantage of this standardized layout is that you can automate several important tasks:

 - Automated storage of results – results can be stored in subfolders named after the processes without having to enter the path every time.

 - Continuous integration tests for all processes to ensure compatibility across RapidMiner versions or infrastructure updates

-- debugging of library processes in case of errors in a comfortable way.
+- for debugging of library processes in case of errors in a comfortable way.

-- undetermined execution order within processes without necessarily introducing an unnecessary sub process level.
+- for the definition of a distinct order of execution of processes without introducing an unnecessary subprocess level.